Bridging the Gap: Sketch-Aware Interpolation Network for High-Quality Animation Sketch Inbetweening: Experiments Discussions

 \subsection{Dataset}

 Due to the lack of publicly available datasets for animation sketch interpolation, by following the protocols of existing video interpolation datasets such as Vimoe-90K \cite{xue2019video} and UCF101 \cite{soomro2012ucf101}, we constructed an animation sketch dataset based on ATD-12K \cite{siyao2021deep}, namely Sketch Triplet Dataset-12K (STD-12K), for evaluation and facilitating the research on this topic.
-STD-12K is a large-scale sketch triplet dataset extracted from 30 animation movies with extensive artistic styles.
+Different with existing datasets such as MixamoLine240 \cite{siyao2023inbetween} and AnimeRun\cite{animerun}, which are converted from 3D animations, STD-12K is a large-scale sketch triplet dataset extracted from 30 2D animation movies with extensive artistic styles.
 To convert an animation frame to a sketch frame, Sketch Keras was first used to detect and extract the contours in a frame and rough strokes can be obtained.
-Next, a sketch simplification procedure \cite{simo2016learning, simo2018mastering} was introduced to remove blurry and trivial strokes, which also refined the basic and necessary sketch lines.
+Next, a sketch simplification procedure \cite{simo2016learning,simo2018mastering} was introduced to remove blurry and trivial strokes, which also refined the basic and necessary sketch lines.
 Figure \ref{fig:datasetprocess} depicts the key steps to construct this dataset.